jhonasn/templatizator/README.md

 - [x] Change save templates in project success dialog to ask if the user wants to open the project folder
 - [x] Add linux styles
 - [ ] Change configuration save method:
-  - Stop to save all in configuration json file, create a directory for every project with a unique friendly name registered in a configuration file in order to have many projects saved in the same configuration folder.
+  - [x] Stop to save all in configuration json file, create a directory for every project with a unique friendly name registered in a configuration file in order to have many projects saved in the same configuration folder.
-  - Stop saving the entire tree node and save only the templates or relevant nodes in a separate file into the project folder, that way we can save a list of node object without children only pointing location with its path.
+  - [x] Stop saving the entire tree node and save only the templates or relevant nodes in a separate file into the project folder, that way we can save a list of node object without children only pointing location with its path.
-  - Start to save variables in a separated file.
+  - [x] Start to save variables in a separated file.
-  - Refactor the Configuration class into various files.
+  - [x] Refactor the Configuration class into various files.
-  - Fix pylint warnings
+  - [ ] Fix pylint warnings
   > The reason to do this is because when we change the project directory and return to the previous project we loose the previous project configuration mainly the templates.
 - [ ] Add an option to open and edit templates with another application
-- [ ] Add checkbox to save template on project directory
+- [ ] Add checkbox to save or not the template on project directory
-- [ ] Add option to add created files from templates into any text file with a line template with placeholders.
-To set location to add files, use a search into the file and then select to append or prepend the line template.
-Every template can use the same line template in the file or a specific template for each template.
+- [ ] Add option to add "configurable" files, those are already existing project files from any type of text file.
+In these files we'll can put placeholders to the project templates.
+Each time when we open this configurable file the system will diff the file to fix it when changed and different from the configurable template.
+The editor will let the user to add all or select which templates that will be added to the placeholders and how each template will populate the file.
+The app must detect when the templates are already added to the file and not duplicate.
   > In that way we don't need to make a new GUI nor a implementation for every type of file (for ex.: json, xml, yml, etc).
-- [ ] Diff into configuration and project folder structure
+- [ ] Diff configuration and project folder structure